med6ba/sept-sec/README.md

 ## Deployment

-The website is currently deployed on Vercel at [https://sept-sec.vercel.app](https://sept-sec.vercel.app)
+The website is currently deployed on Vercel at [View DEMO](https://sept-sec.vercel.app)

 ## Key Features Highlighted